geom3trik/tuix-book/src/quick_start/custom_widget.md

 ```

-Now that we have a counter wiget, which contains our buttons and label, how do we use it?
+Now that we have a counter widget, which contains our buttons and label, how do we use it?
 Well, the same as any other widget!
 Where we had the row, buttons, and label, insert the following line:

 ```rs
 Counter::default().build(state, window, |builder| builder);